- Book written by Neal Stephenson

 This is a good metaphor for the comparison between the two books.
 Despite the immediately obvious differences, there are a lot of similarities between them: the premise of humanity facing an unprecedented disaster, traditional politics throwing sand in the wheels of a solution, go-getters (or even especially, go-getter billionaires) risking everything to break the stalemate and ‘fix things’, long tangents in the writing describing technologies or science fiction ideas, the story starting off plausible and getting progressively more imaginative towards the end.
 The list goes on.

 When people commented I seemed to be ragging on Stephenson’s style more than on Termination Shock in particular, they might have been right.
-Interestingly, however, all those quirks of style worked for me in Seveneves, in exactly they way they did not in Termination Shock.
+Interestingly, however, all those quirks of style worked for me in Seveneves, in exactly the way they did not in Termination Shock.
 Perhaps I am just more fascinated with orbital mechanics than the biology of feral hogs in Texas, but every time Seveneves went on a tangent, I was more than happy to sit through it.

 Perhaps the core difference between the two books is in the pacing.
 Seveneves posits its premise and never lets off from there, time jumping whenever necessary to get to the juiciest bits of the story and cover as much time as possible.
 And while there are several characters, their storylines are intertwined throughout the book (unlike is the case in Termination Shock).